PProvost/www.peterprovost.org/source/_posts/2012-08-23-visual-studio-2012-fakes-part-3.md

 This year at both TechEd North America and TechEd Europe I gave a presentation called "Testing Untestable Code with Visual Studio Fakes".
-So far VS Fakes has been very well received by customers, and most seem to understand my feelings about when (and when not)  to use Shims (see [Part 2][] for more on this).
+So far VS Fakes has been very well received by customers, and most people seemed to understand my feelings about when (and when not)  to use Shims (see [Part 2][] for more on this).
 But one thing that has consistently come up has been questions about Behavioral Verification.

 I talked about this briefly in [Part 1][] of this series, but let me rehash a few of the important points: